Avraham Tamir: Early and personal life

 Tamir later married Tehila Selah (b. c.1950), a model who in 1969 was the runner-up Miss Israel and a top 15 finisher of Miss World.
 They had two children, Roi (b.
 1987) and Neta.
+Actor and illustrator Chaim Topol, whom Tamir had recruited to work for the IDF planning branch, was the best man at their wedding.

 Military career

 British Army and Haganah

-In the British Mandate of Palestine, Tamir was a senior member of the Haganah and also served with the British Army.
+In the British Mandate of Palestine, Tamir was a senior member of the Haganah and also served with the British Army during World War II as a member of the Jewish Brigade.
 He joined the IDF upon its founding, serving in the 1948 Israel-Palestine war (also known as the Israel War of Independence).

 In World War II, Tamir signed up for the Jewish Brigade, fighting in Italy.
 Around the time of the Israel-Palestine War, he was the CO of a Haganah battalion.

 At the time of the Gush Etzion Convoys in 1947, Tamir was stationed in Gush Etzion as part of a squad leaders course.
 He held his first command there, in charge of a reprisal attack on Arabs following the Convoy of Ten.
 The attack was unsuccessful, and Tamir had predicted this, later saying: "There was no chance of doing real damage because we hadn't set up a roadblock and were too far away.
 Those were our orders."
 During the Israel-Palestine war, Tamir was severely injured in the battle at Gush Etzion, and a bullet that became lodged inside his body was never removed.
 He was the last commander left defending Gush Etzion during the siege, as Moshe Silberschmidt's deputy, ultimately being captured by Jordanians of the Arab Legion.
 He was held as a prisoner of war until February 1949, when a prisoner exchange was arranged and the injured Tamir was taken with another Jewish soldier to the Hadassah Medical Center; the other soldier reported that Tamir was "elated all the way".
 In c.1950, under a Ben-Gurion policy to prevent Arab refugees in Jordan from returning, Tamir commanded an attack demolishing all abandoned villages that had not yet been settled by Israelis.

 While recovering from his capture and injuries, Tamir wrote a book about his experiences at Etzion, Witness to Battle, which was published in 1949.